suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 #  Security Considerations

 This document extends the SUIT manifest specification.
 A detailed security treatment can be found in the architecture {{RFC9019}} and in the information model {{I-D.ietf-suit-information-model}} documents.

+The free-text fields introduced in Sections {{text-version-required}} and {{text-current-version}} are intended solely for human consumption.
+Recipients MUST treat those values as untrusted input: they MUST NOT evaluate the text, execute embedded markup, or override machine-readable decisions derived from suit-set-version or suit-parameter-version.
+Implementations SHOULD bound the length of displayed text to mitigate interface flooding and log injection.

+Component metadata ({{suit-parameter-component-metadata}}) can expose operator identifiers, file paths, or other locally meaningful strings.
+Deployments SHOULD validate these values against local policy before applying them, and MUST handle missing or malformed metadata defensively so that the update agent does not escalate privileges or disclose sensitive information inadvertently.

 --- back